rikulo/rikulo-docs/stream/RSP/Fundamentals/RSP_Overview.md

 ##File Location

 You can put RSP files (`*.rsp.*`) under any folder you'd like.
-In general, it is suggested to put them under the folder with other static resources, such as CSS and JS files (other than the `webapp` folder) for easy management.

 The generated Dart files (`*.rsp.dart`) will be always generated under the `webapp` folder.

-For example, let us say we put `foo.rsp.html` under the `web/abc` folder, then `foo.rsp.dart` will be generated under the `web/webapp/abc` folder.
+For example, let us say we put `foo.rsp.html` under the `abc` folder, then `foo.rsp.dart` will be generated under the `webapp/abc` folder.
+On the other hand, if it is already under the `webapp` folder (including its sub folders), the generated Dart file will be put into the same folder.

+In general, it is easier to manage if we put them under the folder with other static resources, such as CSS and JS files (other than the `webapp` folder).

 > Notice that RSP files can't be accessed directly from client, even if it is not put under the `webapp` folder.
 By default, they are mapped to [Http404](api:stream).